Infineon/mtb-example-btstack-freertos-cyw20829-battery-server-ota/README.md

 #### For preparing the OTA update image, do the following changes to the app:
-1. Update the app version number in the Makefile by changing the OTA_APP_VERSION_MAJOR, OTA_APP_VERSION_MINOR, OTA_APP_VERSION_BUILD.
+1. Update the app version number in the Makefile by changing the APP_VERSION_MAJOR, APP_VERSION_MINOR, APP_VERSION_BUILD.
 In this example, update the version to 1.1.0 by modifying OTA_APP_VERSION_MINOR to 1.

 2. Build the app, but DO NOT PROGRAM.
 This version of the app will be used to push to the device via the peer Windows app (WsOtaUpgrade.exe).